My Childhood Dream

 Entering the World of Flight

-I spent countless hours learning about aerodynamics, weather patterns, aircraft instruments, and above all, the unique language of pilots.
-Aviation English was difficult, but it was the key to my dream.
+I spent many hours studying aerodynamics, weather patterns, aircraft instruments, and Aviation English.
+Mastering Aviation English was challenging but very important for reaching my dreams.

 My First Solo Flight

-The day of my first solo flight was filled with anticipation.
-I will never forget the feeling of taxiing onto the runway, communicating with the control tower in Aviation English, and taking off.
-I was flying, and I was in control.
+I will always remember my first solo flight.
+I was nervous but excited as I taxied onto the runway, spoke with the control tower in Aviation English, and took off.
+I was flying an airplane by myself—it was incredible.

 The Long Journey

-The journey from student pilot to airline captain was long and demanding.
-I became a co-pilot for a domestic airline, then a captain on international routes.
-I encountered thunderstorms, navigated through dense fog, dealt with unexpected mechanical issues, and more.
+The road from student pilot to airline first officer was long and challenging.
+I started as a first officer for a domestic airline.
+I faced thunderstorms, thick fog, mechanical problems, and other difficulties.

-In every situation, Aviation English was my constant companion.
-It helped me communicate with air traffic controllers, engineers, flight attendants, and passengers.
-It was not just a subject I studied; it was an essential part of my professional life.
+Through every challenge, Aviation English helped me communicate clearly with air traffic controllers, engineers, flight attendants, and passengers.
+Aviation English wasn’t just something I learned—it was essential for my career.

 Challenges and Triumphs